Travel to New Zealand during Covid-19: What you need to know before you go

 New Zealand has maintained some of the toughest travel guidelines in the world since March.
 All arrivals, including New Zealand citizens, must undertake 14 days of mandatory quarantine and test negative for Covid-19 at the end of this period before entering the community.

 All arrivals must book their place in a managed isolation and quarantine facility prior to travel, and a voucher confirming that a space has been booked must be presented before boarding.
-Currently there is no availability until late February 2021.

-Travelers from New Zealand to Australia can fly to the states of New South Wales and the Northern Territory in their neighboring country without having to quarantine, but must spend 14 days isolating in a managed isolation and quarantine facility on their return.
-Plans for a two way travel bubble between the countries are yet to be finalized, although New Zealand Prime Minister Jacinda Ardern has suggested it could be up and running by March 2021.
-More details can be found on the Australian and New Zealand government websites.
+Availability is currently extremely limited.

+Travelers coming from the United Kingdom or United States must also have a negative Covid-19 test result before boarding their flight.

+On January 31, Australia ended its temporary suspension of the one-way travel bubble which allows travelers from New Zealand to Australia to fly to the states of New South Wales, Queensland and the Northern Territory without having to quarantine.

 What's the Covid situation?

-New Zealand has successfully eliminated Covid-19 in the community, with all recent positives coming inside managed isolation facilities.
+On January 24, 2021, New Zealand confirmed a community case of the new South African Covid-19 variant -- the country's first Covid-19 case in the community since November 2020.
+Until that point, all recent positives had come from inside managed isolation facilities.

 After a handful of cases were found in Auckland in August after 102 days without a positive test, the city went back into a strict lockdown until October.
-The country's Prime Minister, Jacinda Ardern, has won plaudits for her handling of the crisis, in which only 25 people have died, with 2,144 cases overall.
+The country's Prime Minister, Jacinda Ardern, has won plaudits for her handling of the crisis, in which only 25 people have died, with 2,307 cases overall.

+On January 26, 2021, Ardern said that New Zealand's borders will remain closed for most of this year, but the country will continue to pursue travel arrangements with neighboring Australia and other Pacific nations.

 What can visitors expect?

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 2.